chenyichen0420/CBCOJ/README.md

 ## CBCOJ

+### Development news

+From version 5.30.080, the backend supports both Windows(10/11) and Linux!

 ### What's CBCOJ

 CBCOJ is a super lightweight mini OJ that can and only supports login, logout, obtaining questions, submitting reviews, and querying review results.